+86 4008783488

 SMT (Surface Mount Technology)

-Surface Mount Technology (SMT) is a method for producing electronic circuits in which the components are mounted directly onto the surface of PCBs.
+Surface Mount Technology (SMT) is a method for producing electronic circuits in which the components are mounted directly onto the surface of PCB.
 It has become the most widely used technique in the assembly of modern electronic devices due to its efficiency and effectiveness.

 Advantages of SMT: